IMMontoya/global_videogame_sales_analysis/README.md

   - Hypothesis 2: Significant differences in user scores between Action and Sports genres.

 These insights provide a strategic guide for stakeholders in the video game industry for making informed decisions on future projects and marketing strategies.

-The full set of Visualizations can be accessed [here.](/images/)

-For more detailed insights and data visualizations, please refer to the full [Jupyter notebook.](/EDA.ipynb)

 ## Libraries